paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 **Conclusion**

 While 86k certificates may not sound like a huge amount compared to the scale of the web, the way those certificates were used across some very popular third parties could have impacted over a million websites.
 There’s been a lot of negativity about DigiCert regarding this, but I have a lot of empathy for what they've been dealing with this past week.
 It was no doubt frustrating for folks to frantically update certificates.
 This could have been incredibly disruptive to a large part of the web due to third party failures, but it wasn't.
-Well done DigiCert team!

 **HTTP Archive queries**